zaiisao/Documentation/en/Interactive Broadcast/multi_user_video_web.md

 ## Implementation

 Before proceeding, ensure that you implement a basic live broadcast in your project.
 See [Start a Live Broadcast](../../en/Interactive%20Broadcast/start_live_web.md) for details.

-> Currently, Agora only supports using this function on the PC platform.
-See [Prerequisites](https://docs.agora.io/en/Interactive%20Broadcast/start_live_web?platform=Web#prerequisites).

 Refer to the following steps to enable the video conference of 7+ users: